 • A shell jacket to protect from rain and wind.
 When it comes to rain gear, keep in mind that there's no such thing as a waterproof AND breathable fabric.
 So if your jacket is 100% waterproof, it will feel super clammy and you'll still get wet just from your own perspiration and condensation.
 So the purpose of shell clothing is more about windbreaking and keeping you sort of dry enough for a while until you can find shelter.
 The Outdoor Research Helium Jacket weighs only 6.3oz and does this job well.
 These jackets have a trim fit so I'd recommend to size up so you can layer a down jacket underneath.

 • Shell pants, with full side zips so you can pull them on and off over your boots, and have plenty of ventilation while hiking.
 I like the Outdoor Research Foray Pants (10.3 oz).
-If you sacrifice the side zips and durability, the Outdoor Research Helium Pants (5.4 oz) cut that weight in half!
+If you sacrifice the side zip ventilation and durability, the Outdoor Research Helium Rain Pants (5.4 oz) cut that weight in half!

 • Shorts.
 Running shorts are very light and fast drying.
 Anything will work but the Prana Super Mojo Shorts are nice and light.
 I also like the Patagonia Stretch Wavefarer Shorts which are a bit more durable.